The Best Time To Visit Antarctica – Month By Month Breakdown

 Some Antarctica trips also include visits to nearby islands like South Georgia and the Falkland Islands, so we’ll mention some of the important happenings there as well.

-Adelie Penguin Sea Ice When To Visit Antarctica
+Adelie Penguin Sea Ice When to Visit Antarctica

 An Adelie penguin stands on the sea ice as we approach the Antarctic Peninsula at the end of November.